 The various equipment, points, properties, and locations are displayed in the openHAB User Interface in a hierarchical tree structure, which is based on a hierarchy of semantic tags defined in openHAB Core.
 The list of semantic tags defined in openHAB Core is extensible.
 This document describes the developer rules for applying or extending this list.

-Note: the core predefined tags semantic tags are presented to the user as propositions, suggestions, or hints, to the users.
+Note: the core predefined semantic tags are presented to users as propositions, suggestions, or hints.
 It is possible for users to override or customise such tags at their own discretion.
-The remainder of this document does NOT relate user overrides or customisation.
+The remainder of this document does NOT relate to user overrides or customisation.
 It applies solely to the openHAB Core tags.

 Rules for Applying the Core Predefined Tags:

-Developers SHALL apply core predefined tags in their addons where possible.
+Developers MUST apply core predefined tags in their addons where possible.

-Developers MAY hard code the core tags the ‘thing-type.xml’ or apply them dynamically at run time.
+Developers MAY hard code the tags in the ‘thing-type.xml’ or apply them dynamically at run time.

 Developers SHALL NOT hard code location tags in the ‘thing-type.xml’.

-Developers MAY apply location tags dynamically at run time (only if the addon can read the location).
+Developers MAY apply location tags dynamically at run time (if the addon can determine the location).

 Developers SHALL NOT apply overridden or customised tags in their addons.

+Developers MAY apply a point tag without a property tag (in cases where a property makes no sense).

+Developers SHALL NOT apply a property tag without a point tag.

+Semantic equipment tags MUST be applied at thing level.

+Semantic point, property, and (subject to 4. above) location tags MUST be applied at channel level.

 Developers MAY open a new PR to propose extensions to the core predefined tags as follows.